rctcwyvrn/queens/README.md

 I decided to try to replicate it with another game, the game of the amazons.

 Game of the amazons is a fun mix between chess and go, taking the idea of pieces and movement from chess and the idea of territory and capture from go.
+[More about the game](https://www.youtube.com/watch?v=kjSOSeRZVNg)

 Current players:
 1. Random